eventide-project/docs/examples/at-a-glance.md

   handler Handler
 end

-# The "Component" module maps consumers to their streams
+# The "component module" maps consumers to their streams
 # Until this point, handlers have no knowledge of which streams they process
 # Starting the consumers starts the stream readers and gets messages flowing
 # into the consumer's handlers